python/mypy/docs/source/error_codes.rst

 command-line flag or config file setting.

 :option:`--enable-all-error-codes <mypy --enable-all-error-codes>` enables all optional error codes.
-(Remember that enabling takes priority over disabling, so other --disable-error-code flags will not countermand this.)
+(Unlike the other flag for error code enablement, these can be countermanded with :option:`--disable-error-code <mypy --disable-error-code>`.)

 Per-module enabling/disabling error codes
 -----------------------------------------